 - A nomination, written by the proposer, in the form of a citation (maximum length 500 words)

-- Additionally, the proposer should give the names and emails of two referees familiar with the thesis (e.g. the examiners) who will be automatically contacted and asked to send supporting statements by the same deadline.
+- Additionally, the proposer should give the names and emails of two referees familiar with the thesis (e.g. the examiners) who will be automatically contacted and asked to send supporting statements.

 Fill out the application form online.